HarryPaniccc/DnD/Session Notes/Vanguard/Session 85 - Estravian Brigands.md

 ---
 [[Gaz the Branded]] and his soldiers battle a young and an adult red dragon.

 > The sounds of... singing of some kind echo through the valley.
 A war chant, slow, simple.
-But captivating, then, from over the ridge, a streak of vibrant crimson blows, trailing ember and smoke.
+But then from over the ridge, a streak of vibrant crimson flows, trailing ember and smoke.
 Cutting the sky with a roar like thunder.
 A lean body of muscle, unscarred, a beautiful, vibrant red the likes of which you're unsure you've seen before, and rows of teeth.
 >
 > Not to mention the fire trailing from its mouth.